 Thanksgiving centerpiece ideas

 Need a little inspiration for your Thanksgiving table decor ideas?
 Simply look out the window.
 ‘Remember you can add gourds, small pumpkins, nuts and pheasant feathers on the table to create a runner for a centerpiece,’ says interior designer Cindy Rinfret.
-‘This creates an autumn cornucopia which is fabulous for fall dinners or holidays.’
+‘This creates a fall cornucopia which is fabulous for fall dinners or holidays.’

 Celebrate nature’s transition through the seasons with organic items that only appear in these special fall months.
 A pumpkin planter might be too bulky, but in this example, a simple but effective centerpiece has been created through arranging miniature pumpkins, pine cones and berries on a serving plate.

-‘You can also buy autumn leaves at your party or gourmet store and place them as a runner down the center of your table,’ adds Rinfret.
+‘You can also buy fall leaves at your party or gourmet store and place them as a runner down the center of your table,’ adds Rinfret.

 Don’t restrict your Thanksgiving wreath ideas to your front door – turning one sideways and placing it on your dinner table makes for a perfect festive centerpiece.
 A wreath’s circular nature means every guest gets a good view of it (working particularly well at the heart of round tables), while the center can be filled with pine cones, candles or pumpkins.
 You can either go all out and decorate it with feathers and all sorts of fall decor, or keep it simple like this pine version – which can easily be jazzed up in time for Christmas.